-Historians are unsure about the founding date of monastery – it could have happened in the time period between the 6th and 8th century.
-But there are several interesting legends about the island and its importance to christianity.
-Thus, according to a written text from the middle of the 13th century, a rock near the coast of Ireland was a place where Saint Michael intervened in the expulsion of dragons from the Ireland by Saint Patrick.
+Historians are unsure about the founding date of the monastery – it could have happened in the time period between the 6th and 8th centuries.
+But there are several interesting legends about the island and its importance to Christianity.
+Thus, according to a written text from the middle of the 13th century, a rock near the coast of Ireland was a place where Saint Michael intervened in the expulsion of dragons from Ireland by Saint Patrick.
 Well, the place looks as if from fairy tales – thus, why not?

-In the first centuries monks lived here austere life, secluded from the small joys and worries of mainland.
-This early medieval tradition of hermits was popular also elsewhere – people deliberately withdrew from the civilisation in order to find union with God.
+In the first centuries monks lived here austere life, secluded from the small joys and worries of the mainland.
+This early medieval tradition of hermits was popular also elsewhere – people deliberately withdrew from civilization in order to find union with God.

-But monastery was not isolated.
-It is known that monastery was attacked by Norse in 823.
-They pillaged the site, it is known that the possible abbot of monastery – Etgal – was captured and died soon after.
+But the monastery was not isolated.
+It is known that the monastery was attacked by the Norse in 823.
+They pillaged the site, it is known that the possible abbot of the monastery – Etgal – was captured and died soon after.
 Monastery was attacked at least one more time.

 Around 950 AD here was built a stone church – Saint Michael’s Church.

 Around the 12th century the times changed.
-Austere hermits were not in fashion anymore – church was turning to everyday people instead.
-Also the climate changed – seas became more stormy and weather – colder.
+Austere hermits were not in fashion anymore – the church was turning to everyday people instead.
+Also, the climate changed – seas became more stormy and the weather – colder.

-In 1579 the island became a private property, pilgrimage continued.
-Then, in the 1820ies the island was purchased by state and here were built two lighthouses.
+In 1579 the island became private property, and pilgrimage continued.
+Then, in the 1820ies the island was purchased by the state and there were built two lighthouses.
 Construction workers lived in the old monastic cells and often transformed them.
 By 1826 lighthouses were completed.

-The historical value of the monastic complex was recognised in 1880ies, when Irish Office of Public Works took them over and started to repair and maintain the buildings.
-Major conservation works took place in 1970ies – 1980ies, preventing the collapse of terraces and buildings on them.
+The historical value of the monastic complex was recognized in the 1880ies when the Irish Office of Public Works took them over and started to repair and maintain the buildings.
+Major conservation works took place in the 1970ies – 1980ies, preventing the collapse of terraces and buildings on them.